 1 Timothy 2:1 calls us to pray for all people, asking God to help them, interceding and giving thanks for them.
 Of course most of us don't literally pray for "all people," since that would take a fair amount of time.
 Rather, we rightly understand that this verse uses "all" in a less-than-literal sense.
 It means, "Pray for lots of people" and "When you pray for people, be sure to ask God to help them and to give thanks for them."
 So, I'm not too worried if you don't try to pray for all the people in the world today.

-My guess is that you understand that you need to interpret and apply the biblical text in light of changing cultural contexts.
+You rightly understand that you need to interpret and apply the biblical text in light of changing cultural contexts.
 Paul and the first Christians lived under the power of a sovereign ruler (the Roman emperor).
 Thus, they could literally obey 1 Timothy 2:2 by praying for Caesar.
 Paul was not asking them to figure out other kings who needed prayer.
 Rather, he was telling Timothy and those influenced by him to pray for their own ruler.
-They were to do so even if that ruler was tyrannical, and even though they had not ability to influence the choice of ruler or the policies of the ruler.
+They were to do so even if that ruler was tyrannical and even though they had no ability to influence the choice of ruler or the policies of the ruler.

 Most of us who receive these Daily Reflections live in nations where we can help to determine who leads us and the policies they adopt.
 We should certainly live out our earthly citizenship faithfully through our voting, advocacy, and activism.
 But, above all, we should pray for our leaders, that is to say, for those who are in civil authority over us.
 We should pray for those with whom we agree as well as those with whom we disagree.
 We should pray for national, state, county, city, and other government officials.